 Finally, it’s time to make the sauce.
 Onions are cooked in a pot for about 10 minutes until they are translucent and golden in places.
 Then add the tomato pulp and juices.
 Season, cook for a bit, and then stir in tomato paste and cook some more.

-At the end, I swirl in a little baking powder to combat acidity.
+At the end, I swirl in a little baking soda to combat acidity.
 Just a little though — otherwise the sauce loses its edge.

 About a third of the batch went into a container in the freezer.
 The rest we had with pasta and homemade turkey meatballs.
 It was delightful — a bright reminder of summertime.